XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/build-run-rippled-ubuntu.md

 1. Create a copy of the example config file (assumes you're in the `rippled` folder already).
 Saving the config file to this location enables you to run `rippled` as a non-root user (recommended).

         mkdir -p ~/.config/ripple
-        cp doc/rippled-example.cfg ~/.config/ripple/rippled.cfg
+        cp cfg/rippled-example.cfg ~/.config/ripple/rippled.cfg

 2. Edit the config file to set necessary file paths.
 The user you plan to run `rippled` as must have write permissions to all of the paths you specify here.

-    1. Set the `[node_db]`'s path to the location where you want to store the ledger database.
+      a.
+Set the `[node_db]`'s path to the location where you want to store the ledger database.

-    2. Set the `[database_path]` to the location where you want to store other database data.
+      b.
+Set the `[database_path]` to the location where you want to store other database data.
 (This includes an SQLite database with configuration data, and is typically one level above the `[node_db]` path field.)

-    3. Set the `[debug_logfile]` to a path where `rippled` can write logging information.
+      c.
+Set the `[debug_logfile]` to a path where `rippled` can write logging information.

 3. Copy the example `validators.txt` file to the same folder as `rippled.cfg`:

-        cp doc/validators-example.txt ~/.config/ripple/validators.txt
+        cp cfg/validators-example.txt ~/.config/ripple/validators.txt

     **Warning:** Ripple has designed a [decentralization plan](https://ripple.com/dev-blog/decentralization-strategy-update/) with maximum safety in mind.
 During the transition, you *should not* modify the `validators.txt` file except as recommended by Ripple.
 Even minor modifications to your validator settings could cause your server to diverge from the rest of the network and report out of date, incomplete, or inaccurate data.
 Acting on such data can cause you to lose money.

 ## 3. Run `rippled`

 To run your stock `rippled` server from the executable you built, using the configurations you defined:
 ```
-cd build
+cd my_build
 ./rippled
 ```